 National Curriculum

-The DT curriculum at Corpus Christi is designed to meet the broader aims of the National Curriculum whilst drawing in links to other subjects such as Science, Mathematics and Religious Education.
+The DT curriculum at Corpus Christi is designed to meet and exceed the broader aims of the National Curriculum whilst drawing in links to other subjects such as Science, Mathematics and Religious Education.
 It is our belief that the curriculum for DT at KS3 should be progressive through each year of study in the 30 teaching hours allocated to each pupil.
-As a result of this, pupils will be able to progressively build knowledge and understanding of key concepts and themes throughout the key stage; focusing on the social, moral and environmental impact of Design and Technology as well as building designing and making skills through practical work.
+As a result of this, pupils will be able to progressively build knowledge and understanding of key concepts and themes throughout the key stage; focusing on technical knowledge and the social, moral and environmental impact of Design and Technology as well as building designing and making skills through practical work.

 Pupils will become proficient not only in technical and practical expertise needed to perform everyday tasks confidently, but also in the making and evaluating elements of the iterative design process.
 Additionally, pupils will learn about the properties of a range of materials and their environmental impact and build technical skill throughout a range of practical projects.
 Across the key stage pupils will carry out 15 hours of practical work, developing skills working with natural and man-made wood, plastics, electronics, CAD and metal casting.